 Elevation: 7,780 ft

-Squirrel Mountain is located on the southeast side of the Big Hole Mountains in the Caribou-Targhee National Forest.
-The summit sits just barely off of the boundary of Teton County and Bonneville County on the Teton County side.
+Squirrel Mountain is located on the southeast side of the Big Hole Mountains.
+The summit is located just off the boundary of Teton County and Bonneville County on the Teton County side.
 USGS Fourth of July Peak

 We climbed Peak 7834, Peak 7906, and Squirrel Mountain, in that order, as a loop from the east via Drake Creek, as shown in the GPS track below.
-However, the Grove Creek trail, a little further north of Drake Creek, provides more direct access to Squirrel Mountain if that is your only destination.
-A good trail map for this area is provided by Henderson Creek Lodge.
+However, the Grove Creek trail, a little farther north of Drake Creek, provides more direct access to Squirrel Mountain if that is your only destination.

 Squirrel Mountain From Grove Creek

 From Victor, Idaho, travel west on ID-31 to W 9000 South.
 Turn north on South 4500 West and continue to Grove Creek Road.
 Use FST-546, which will become FST-237, to begin your hike.